Original Prusa MK3S 3D Printer Review

 Thermal Runaway Protection

 One of the biggest concerns of 3D printing is the heater losing control and catching fire.
 Thermal runaway protection is a software feature that monitors the hotend to ensure it stays within an acceptable temperature.
-Prusa printers were one of the earliest 3D printers to have this safety feature enabled, making the Mk3S no exception.
-In our testing, we will never recommend a printer without this critical feature enabled.
-If the Prusa Mk3S detects that the temperature has gone out of an acceptable range, then it will display a heating error message, cut its power and wait for the user to restart the machine.
+We will never recommend a printer without this critical feature enabled.
+Fortunately, Prusa printers were one of the earliest machines to have this safety feature enabled, and the Mk3S was no exception.
+If the Prusa Mk3S detects that the temperature has gone out of an acceptable range, it will display a heating error message, cut its power, and wait for the user to restart the machine.

 Cable Relief and Cable Management

-For many low-cost 3D printers, small details such as power cables that lead to the heated bed breaking due to the constant movement of the heated bed are often overlooked.
-Prusa has done their research to make sure cables are properly supported using strain reliefs from the heated bed and the moving hotend.
-Additionally, all cables that run to the hotend and heated bed are wrapped in a nylon sleeving to protect the cables from tangles and improve the 3D printer’s aesthetics.
+For many low-cost 3D printers, small details such as power cables that can lead to the heated bed breaking due to the constant movement are often overlooked.
+But Prusa has that covered.
+They’ve taken care to properly support these cables using strain reliefs, both for the heated bed and the moving hotend.
+Additionally, all cables that run to the hotend and heated bed are wrapped in a nylon sleeving.
+This not only shields the cables from tangles but also improves the overall aesthetics of the 3D printer.

-Another highlight in the construction of the Prusa Mk3S is the properly crimped and terminated cables that connect the various components of the 3D printer.
-Too often, 3D printers use solder or incorrect connectors, potentially leading to connections falling out or, even worse: electrical arcing that could lead to overheating and fires.
+Another highlight in the construction of the Prusa Mk3S is the properly crimped and terminated cables that connect the various components of the machine.
+Too often, 3D printers use solder or incorrect connectors.
+This can result in connections coming loose or, in worst cases, electrical arcing that might cause overheating and fires.

 Prusa MK3S Cable Management